MicrosoftDocs/memdocs/memdocs/intune/enrollment/device-enrollment-program-enroll-ios.md

 5. Select **Next**.

 > [!IMPORTANT]
-> If you make changes to existing enrollment profile settings, the new changes will not take effect on assigned devices until devices are reset back to factory settings and reactivated.
+> If you make changes to existing enrollment profile settings, the new changes won't take effect on assigned devices until devices are reset back to factory settings and reactivated.
 Reactivation occurs when the Remote Management Payload is received on ADE devices.
 Renaming the device name template is the only change you can make that doesn't require a factory reset.

 6. In the **User Affinity** list, select an option that determines whether devices with this profile must enroll with or without an assigned user.
     - **Enroll with User Affinity**.
 Select this option for devices that belong to users who want to use Company Portal for services like installing apps.